-Women with heavy menstrual periods and fibroids are often prescribed hormonal medications to try to reduce bleeding and regulate the menstrual cycle.
+- Oral contraceptive pills and Progestational agents (Provera®, medroxyprogesterone acetate) – Women with heavy menstrual periods and fibroids are often prescribed hormonal medications to try to reduce bleeding and regulate the menstrual cycle.
 The medications will not cause fibroids to shrink nor will it cause them to grow at a faster rate.
 If the medication has not improved your bleeding after three months, consult with your doctor.
 Women over the age of 35 who smoke should not use oral contraceptive pills.

+- GnRH agonists (Lupron®) – GnRH agonists are a class of medications that temporarily shrinks fibroids and stops heavy bleeding by blocking production of the female hormone estrogen.
+Lupron is the most well known of these drugs.
+Although Lupron can improve fibroid symptoms, it causes unpleasant, menopausal symptoms such as hot flashes and, with long-term use, leads to bone loss.
 Lupron should be recommended only in very specific circumstances.
 For example, a woman with very heavy bleeding and profound anemia will likely need a blood transfusion at the time of surgery.
 However, if she uses lupron for 2-3 months before surgery to make her periods temporarily stop and an iron supplement, the anemia will improve and the need for a blood transfusion will be reduced.
 In rare instances, a woman with huge fibroids(>10-12 cm) may be encouraged by her doctor to use lupron prior to surgery.
 Importantly, lupron should not be used solely for the purpose of shrinking fibroids unless surgery is planned because the fibroids will re-grow to their original size and symptoms will return as soon as the lupron is discontinued.
-Click here to learn more about lupron.
+Learn more about Lupron.

 Myomectomy is an operation in which fibroids are removed from within the uterus.
 Stitches are used to bring the walls of the uterus back together.
-For women with symptomatic fibroids who desire future childbearing, myomectomy is the best treatment option.
+For women with symptomatic fibroids who desire future childbearing, myomectomy is the best treatment option

 Myomectomy is a very effective treatment, but fibroids can re-grow.
 The younger a woman is and the more fibroids present at the time of myomectomy, the more likely she is to develop fibroids in the future.
 Women nearing menopause are the least likely to have problems from fibroids again.